msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Censored data

-Neural estimators can be constructed to handle censored data as input, by exploiting [The masking approach](@ref) detailed above, which was used in the case of missing data.
-The key difference here is, unlike the data missingness pattern, the censoring pattern is known and must be user specified.
-For simplicity, we here describe methdology for left censored data (i.e., we observe exactly only those data that exceed some threshold), but extensions to right or interval censoring are possible.
+Neural estimators can be constructed to handle censored data as input, by exploiting [The masking approach](@ref) described above in the context of missing data.
+For simplicity, here we describe inference with left censored data (i.e., where we observe only those data that exceed some threshold), but extensions to right or interval censoring are possible.

-[Richards et al. (2024)](https://jmlr.org/papers/v25/23-1134.html) discuss neural point estimation from censored data in the context of peaks-over-threshold extremal dependence modelling, where artifical censoring of data is imposed to reduce estimation bias in the presence of marginally non-extreme events.
+[Richards et al. (2024)](https://jmlr.org/papers/v25/23-1134.html) discuss neural Bayes estimation from censored data in the context of peaks-over-threshold extremal dependence modelling, where artifical censoring of data is imposed to reduce estimation bias in the presence of marginally non-extreme events.
 For peaks-over-threshold models, observed data are treated as censored if they exceed their corresponding marginal $\tau$-quantile, for $\tau \in (0,1)$ close to one.
 We present two approaches to censoring data: a [General setting](@ref), where users specifiy their own deterministic "censoring", and [Peaks-over-threshold modelling](@ref), where users supply a (censoring) quantile level $\tau$, which can be treated as random and/or feature as an input to the neural network.

 As a running example, we consider a bivariate random scale Gaussian mixture; see [Engelke, Opitiz, and Wadsworth (2019)](https://link.springer.com/article/10.1007/s10687-019-00353-3) and [Huser and Wadsworth (2018)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1411813).
 We consider the task of estimating $\boldsymbol{\theta}=(\rho,\delta)'$, for correlation parameter $\rho \in [0,1)$ and shape parameter $\delta \in [0,1]$.
 Data $\boldsymbol{Z}_1,\dots,\boldsymbol{Z}_m$ are independent and identically distributed according to the random scale construction
 ```math